maarten-pennings/howto/snr/snr.md

 ## Optimize computation of variance

-To compute the variance using this formula requires storing all $x_{i}$ samples.
+To compute the variance using this formula requires storing all $x_{i}$ samples, so that we can compute the differences once the average is known.
 Fortunately there is an alternative.

-For this we reform the sum in the definition of variance.
+We rewrite the sum in the definition of variance.

 ```math
   \sum_{i=1}^{N} \left( x_{i} - \bar{x} \right)^2